 Diazepam should be used for only a short time.
 Do not take this medicine for longer than 4 months without your doctor's advice.

-Do not stop using this medicine suddenly, or you could have increased seizures or unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using this medicine.
+Do not stop using this medicine suddenly, even if you feel fine.
+Stopping suddenly may cause increased seizures or unpleasant withdrawal symptoms.
+Follow your doctor's instructions about tapering your dose.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.